RyanStarr/Static-Site/content/authors/admin/_index.md

 status:
   icon: ☕️
 ---
 My name is Ryan Starr.
-I have an AZ-900 certification, experience in an IT Service Desk environment and have gained many skills using my home lab.
+I have gained experience working within an MSP as a Technical Analyst and through a range of homelab projects.

 I have configured a reverse proxy and VPN to access all of my services remotely from any location.
-These services include [Nextcloud](https://files.ryanstarr.co.uk) for photo management, [Uptime-Kuma](https://status.theadventuringdev.om) for monitoring service uptime, [Wordpress](https://theadventuringdev.com) for hosting my website (this static page is hosted through Netlify), [Wiki.js](https://wiki.theadventuringdev.com) for documenting my experience (still in development), plus many more.
+These services include [Nextcloud](https://files.ryanstarr.co.uk) for photo management, [Uptime-Kuma](https://status.ryanstarr.co.uk) for monitoring service uptime and [Wordpress](https://theadventuringdev.com) for hosting my website (this static page is hosted through Netlify), plus many more.
 These are all run using docker containers and I am in the process of moving them all over to a Kubernetes cluster hosted on Oracle Cloud.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/CV.pdf" "newtab" >}}Download{{< /staticref >}} my CV as a PDF.